Night Eating Syndrome

 Night Eating Syndrome vs. Sleep-Related Eating Disorder

-On the surface, night eating syndrome might look similar to sleep-related eating disorder21, which also involves eating large quantities of food at night.
+On the surface, night eating syndrome may look similar to sleep-related eating disorder, which also involves eating large quantities of food at night.
 However, someone with sleep-related eating disorder is not fully awake and does not remember these eating episodes, whereas someone with night eating syndrome is fully aware while they are eating and able to recall the episode afterward.

 If a person with night eating syndrome also has a disorder such as depression, doctors may address this before starting therapy for night eating syndrome.